WITH OKSANA PIKUSH

 WITH ADA DAHLI

 Yoga is a union of body and breath.
 These sessions are designed for an ever-curious beginner and well-seasoned yoga folks alike.
-Please bring your mat, blanket/towel and an open mind.
-Morning and Afternoon sessions.
+Please bring your mat, blanket/towel, (though the grass and earth are just as wonderful!) and an open mind.
+Morning and Afternoon sessions

 FINNO-UGRIC MYTHOLOGY AND WORLD VIEW

 The Finno-Ugric peoples of Northeast Europe, North Asia and the Carpathian Basin who speak languages of the Finno-Ugric group, Finns, Karelians, Estonians, Hungarians, and several others, share an ancient past rooted in a common mythology and worldview.
 Dalva Lamminmaki, carrier of the myths and traditional teachings of Karelia & Finland will weave together her knowledge of this particular worldview, shamanic tradition, the Kalevala, and folk healing in this workshop.
 Be awash in story and sound, as you let the old ways of these people and the sound of their drum fall upon your ears.